 How to Use a Multimeter

-To start, let’s measure voltage on a AA battery: Plug the black probe into COM and the red probe into mAVΩ.
-Set the multimeter to “2V” in the DC (direct current) range.
+To start, let's measure voltage on a AA battery: Plug the black probe into COM and the red probe into mAVΩ.
+Set the multimeter to "2V" in the DC (direct current) range.
 Almost all portable electronics use direct current), not alternating current.
-Connect the black probe to the battery’s ground or ‘-’ and the red probe to power or ‘+’.
+Connect the black probe to the battery's ground or '-' and the red probe to power or '+'.
 Squeeze the probes with a little pressure against the positive and negative terminals of the AA battery.
-If you’ve got a fresh battery, you should see around 1.5V on the display!
+If you've got a fresh battery, you should see around 1.5V on the display (this battery is brand new, so its voltage is slightly higher than 1.5V).

-If you’re measuring DC voltage (such as a battery or a sensor hooked up to an Arduino) you want to set the knob where the V has a straight line.
-AC voltage (like what comes out of the wall) can be dangerous so we rarely need to use the AC voltage setting (V with a wavy line next to it).
-If you’re messing with AC, we recommend you get a non-contact tester rather than use a digital multimeter.
+If you're measuring DC voltage (such as a battery or a sensor hooked up to an Arduino) you want to set the knob where the V has a straight line.
+AC voltage (like what comes out of the wall) can be dangerous, so we rarely need to use the AC voltage setting (the V with a wavy line next to it).
+If you're messing with AC, we recommend you get a non-contact tester rather than use a digital multimeter.

 What happens if you switch the red and black probes?
 The reading on the multimeter is simply negative.
 Nothing bad happens!
 The multimeter measures voltage in relation to the common probe.
 How much voltage is there on the ‘+’ of the battery compared to common or the negative pin?
 1.5V.
 If we switch the probes, we define ‘+’ as the common or zero point.
 How much voltage is there on the ‘-’ of the battery compared to our new zero? -1.5V!

-Now let’s measure voltage on a breadboard or on a device: This is a very useful step to make sure the circuit you are working on is powered up correctly.
+Now let's construct a simple circuit to demonstrate how to measure voltage in a real world scenario.
+The circuit is simply a 1kΩ and a Blue super bright LED powered with a SparkFun Breadboard Power Supply Stick.
+To begin, let's make sure the circuit you are working on is powered up correctly.
 If your project should be at 5V but is less than 4.5V or greater than 5.5V, this would quickly give you an indication that something is wrong and you may need to check your power connections or the wiring of your circuit.

 With some force (imagine poking a fork into a piece of cooked meat), push the probes onto two exposed pieces of metal.
 One probe should contact a GND connection.
 One probe to the VCC or 5V connection.

+What happens if you select a voltage setting that is too low for the voltage you're trying to measure?
+Nothing bad.
+The meter will simply display a 1.
 This is the meter trying to tell you that it is overloaded or out-of-range.
-Whatever you’re trying to read is too much for that particular setting.
-Try changing the multimeter knob to a different range.
+Whatever you're trying to read is too much for that particular setting.
+Try changing the multimeter knob to a the next highest setting.

 Why does the meter knob read 20V and not 10V?
 If you're looking to measure a voltage less than 20V, you turn to the 20V setting.
 This will allow you to read from 2.00 to 19.99.